Review for water storage capacity

 Requirements

-The rules for the maintenance of ditches and associated structures (such as culverts, bridges, baffles and dams) are laid down in the Maintenance Ordinance.
-The Watershed Maintenance Ordinance states where the ordinance applies.
-It shows the minimum dimensions (width and depth) of the ditches that must be maintained and by whom.
+The rules for the maintenance of ditches and associated structures (such as culverts, bridges, baffles and dams) are set out in the Maintenance Ordinance.
+The WatersRegister map shows where the ordinance applies.
+Here you will find the minimum dimensions (width and depth) at which ditches must be maintained and by whom.

 Here's how it works

 You will receive advance notice of the inspection for water storage capacity.
 If the ditch no longer complies with the dimensions, you will receive a warning letter (intention of administrative coercion).
 This means that dredging is required.
 You will have one year to do this.
-You must dredge the ditch until the solid bottom is reached, or until the dimensions specified in the Legger are reached.
-If after a year the ditch is still not in order you will receive a so-called order under administrative coercion, and the enforcement process will start.
+You must dredge the ditch to the solid bottom, or until it reaches the dimensions indicated in the Register map .
+If after one year the ditch is still not in order you will receive a so-called order under administrative coercion, and the enforcement process will start.

 Contacts